DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 The second step is to choose a proper title for your planning project, and then the defining step: choosing a project template to use for your project.
 A project template present you with a questionnaire in the project workspace, as well as a set of default values, so you don't have to start from scratch.
 Select the questionnaire variant that fits your project best.

 ### Choose the right project template for your project
-<code> The described setup refers to the pre-defined templates in the [ELXIR Norway DSW testing instance](https://dsw-test.elixir.no/).
-If using another instance, see section Advanced setup. </code>
+<code> The described setup refers to the pre-defined templates in the ELXIR Norway DSW testing instance.
+If using another DSW instance, see section Advanced setup. </code>

 To accommodate different project needs, you will have access to four different project templates in this setup.
 Select the questionnaire variant that fits your project best.

 For externally funded projects: